Isiri-gallage/blog-application/README.md

 ```

 ### Edit a Blog Post
-1. Go to your blog post
+1. Go to your blog post (must be logged in as author)
 2. Click "Edit Blog" button
 3. Make changes
 4. Click "Update Blog"

 ### Delete a Blog Post
-1. Go to your blog post
+1. Go to your blog post (must be logged in as author)
 2. Click "Delete Blog" button
 3. Confirm deletion